5 Creative Ways to Use Facebook’s Carousel Ads

-If you do, however, you’ll miss the chance to rock the creative part of your ad campaign, which is undoubtedly an important place to make your ad campaign really shine.
-One of the best examples of this is Facebook’s carousel ads.
+However, if you do, you’ll miss the chance to rock the creative part of your ad campaign, which is undoubtedly an important place to make your ad campaign really shine.
+One of the best examples of this is Facebook Carousel ads.

 What are Facebook Carousel Ads?

-Carousel ads– also known as multi-product or multi-image ads– are a format option available for Facebook and Instagram newsfeed ads that allow the advertiser to showcase multiple slides containing images, videos, text, and links in a single ad unit.
+They allow the advertiser to showcase multiple cards containing images, videos, text, and links in a single ad unit.
 They have a great track record for driving strong results and can be used to accomplish a large number of different goals.

-Like with all campaigns on Facebook, sometimes getting creative is the best way to get those clicks and increase your conversions.
-In this post, we’re going to look at why you should be using carousel ads, how to create them, and 5 distinct, creative ways you can use them to get results
+Like with all campaigns on Facebook, sometimes being creative is the best way to generate clicks and increase your conversions.
+In this post, we’re going to look at why you should be using Carousel ads, how to create them, and 5 distinct, creative ways you can use them to get results.

 Why Use Facebook’s Carousel Ads?

-If you’re asking “why should I be using carousel ads,” it’s a good question.
-When it comes to any sort of financial investment, you don’t want to just toss out money on what’s essentially an advertising gamble without some solid evidence it could be worth it.
+You’re probably wondering why you should use Carousel ads at all.
+It’s a good question.
+When it comes to any sort of marketing investment, you don’t want to waste money on an advertising format unless there’s some solid evidence it will be worth it.

-They’re also interactive, encouraging users to scroll through the slides to see more, and that need to know will get people doing so, even if they would have ignored your single-image ad in their feed.
+They’re interactive, encouraging users to swipe through the cards to see more.
+That need to know will get people doing so, even if they would have ignored your single-image ad in their feed.

-And since it gives you more room to advertise while offering these other distinct benefits, it’s not much of a surprise that they have such a strong performance record.
+Given they also give you more room to advertise in addition to these other distinct benefits, it’s no surprise that Carousel ads have such a strong performance record.

-This ad format is known for high engagement, high click-through rates, and higher-than-average conversions.
+Facebook Carousel ads are known for their high engagement, high click-through rates, and higher-than-average conversions.
 Consider the following case studies and statistics:

 How to Create Facebook Carousel Ads

-Proceed through the ad creation process as you normally would, choosing your objectives, targeting, bidding, and more.
-You don’t have to select anything in particular in order to create carousel ads except for enabling feed placements.
+Proceed through the ad creation process as you normally would, choosing your objectives, budget, targeting, bidding, and more.
+You don’t have to select anything in particular to create Carousel ads except placements which allow for Carousel.

-When you select the carousel format, you’ll decide whether you want to input images from your product catalog or if you want to choose them manually.
+You can decide whether you want to manually upload images and videos, or use media from your product catalogue (if you’ve set this up).
 For this example, we’ll choose them manually.

 5 Use Cases for Facebook’s Carousel Ads